Tom-Nagy/walking-around/README.md

 Issue : When the navigation menu is toggled and clicked on, the list of links of the menu doesn't appear.
 Solve : JQuery script was missing before the ```/body```.
 I was using a Beta version of Bootstrap that didn't include it.

-Issue : Whe can see the "Current page." message provided in the span with class="sr-only" that goes with the active link.
+Issue : Whe can see the "Current page" message provided in the span with class="sr-only" that goes with the active link.
-Solve : The "sr-only" class goes with aria-hidden attribute.
+Solve : The span with ```class= sr-only``` works when the ```aria-hidden``` attribute is given to the link or image you want to comment.

 Issue : The middle column in activities.html show a gap on very large screens and is not horizontally centered on medium screens.
 Solve : I took off the ```display: table-cell``` and let the Bootstrap class use the available width as it should.
 Then to fixe the vertical alignment issue brought by taking off the previous display, I used a defined height with ```display: flex``` and ```vertical-align: center``` added to it in a media query.
 For horizontally centered on medium screen, add bootstrap class```justify-content-center``` to the row.

+Issue : The background images are not filling all the viewport.
+Solve : Using Bootstrap grid and container; if the content of the page is bigger than 100vh, then it is not necessary (and not recommended) to provide height for the containers.
+If the content is smaller than 100vh, then providing a height of 100vh will fix the covering issue.
+For responsiveness ```height: auto``` can on the wrapper can be coupled with taylor media query with ```height: 100vh```.

 ### Unsolved

-Issue : The callout button of the hone page is not aligned with the the copyright text.
+Issue : The callout button of the home page is not aligned with the the copyright text.

 Issue : The background-image is flickering when scrolling the content.

+Issue : The background-attachment is set to fixed, but the content and the background image are scrolling together on "real phones" but it respond as expected with the google DevTools.

 # Credit